 Misconduct claims are difficult to win for employees in tribunals.
 The employer only needs to show that they acted reasonably and that their decision to dismiss for misconduct was within the ‘range of reasonable responses’ open to them in the situation, and they will win the case.
 Therefore, if you are accused of misconduct and your employer is threatening dismissal as one of the options open to them, that’s a good time to negotiate.

 Suggest a protected conversation or without prejudice meeting with my employer if accused of misconduct?

-If your employer has not offered a protected conversation or without prejudice meeting, you should suggest it.
+If your employer has not offered a protected conversation , or a without prejudice meeting, you should suggest it.
 In misconduct cases, it is often better to talk things through with your employer in a without prejudice meeting, rather than commence correspondence.
 This is because people have a tendency to defend themselves in correspondence, or accuse their employer of acting improperly, and in a negotiation where misconduct has been alleged, this is not the way to go about things.

 If you have done something wrong at work then it can help your negotiating cause to admit to it.
 It is never easy to admit to ourselves that we have done something wrong, messed up or acted improperly, but it may be the only way of negotiating a settlement package.
 You don’t necessarily have to agree that what you have done is as serious or as extensive as your employer suggests.

 Sometimes an apology and a promise to work hard to make things right would mean that the employer may not even dismiss you at all.
 So, if you don’t want to leave and the misconduct you have committed is not something so terrible that it can never be forgiven, contrition and an apology may save your job.